+'''

+cosAngles on

+martiniSwitching on

+dielectric 15.0

-cosAngles on martiniSwitching on dielectric 15.0 PME off
+PME off

+'''
-• cosAngles < enable the MARTINI cosine-based angle potential function >

-Description: Specifies whether or not the MARTINI forcefield is being used, specifically cosine-based angle potential function.
+cosAngles < enable the MARTINI cosine-based angle potential function > Acceptable Values: on or off Default Value: off Description: Specifies whether or not the MARTINI forcefield is being used, specifically cosine-based angle potential function.
 The cosine-based potential will only be used for angles in CHARMM parameter files that specify the cos keyword.

-• martiniSwitching < enable the MARTINI Lennard-Jones switching function? >

-Description: Specifies whether or not the MARTINI forcefield is being used, specifically the Lennard-Jones switching function.

-• martiniDielAllow < Allow dielectrics != 15.0 for use with MARTINI > dielectric for MARTINI.

-Description: off Allows user to specify a dielectric not equal to 15.0, ie a non-standard
+- martiniSwitching < enable the MARTINI Lennard-Jones switching function? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not the MARTINI forcefield is being used, specifically the Lennard-Jones switching function. - martiniDielAllow < Allow dielectrics != 15.0 for use with MARTINI > Acceptable Values: on or off Description: off Allows user to specify a dielectric not equal to 15.0, ie a non-standard dielectric for MARTINI.